 Next Xbox Two Scarlett: release date

-Five years is a decent amount of time for a company to be thinking about a new console, and a new machine is going to start feeling a little overdue.
-It seems that Microsoft agrees, because Xbox boss Phil Spencer has said a new Xbox is on the way.
-In fact, he's hinted that multiple devices could be incoming.
+Six years from the debut of the Xbox One, a new machine is starting to feel a little overdue, and Microsoft agrees: Xbox boss Phil Spencer has said a new Xbox is on the way (and hinted that multiple devices could be incoming).

 Next Xbox Two Scarlett: models and price

 What's the next Xbox going to cost you?
 You can currently pick up an Xbox One X from £420-£450 (or $450-$480) depending on where you're shopping.
 Microsoft will want a console with lots of power but a relatively affordable price tag to appeal to as many gamers as possible.

-In other words, the price of the next Xbox is likely to come in at about the same level, or maybe a bit more.
+With that in mind, the price of the Xbox Two will probably come in at about the same level, or maybe a bit more.
 Advances in manufacturing processes and internal components should even out the extra oomph the Xbox Two console will provide under the hood.

-Bear in mind that Microsoft currently offers a two-tier system for console buyers, with both the S and X models on sale at the same time, depending on how high-res you like your games and how much you want to spend.
-It's possible that we'll see the Xbox Scarlett in two variations as well, at different price points.
+Bear in mind that Microsoft currently offers a two-tier system for console buyers, with both the S and X models on sale at the same time, and there's now the Xbox One S All-Digital Edition too.
+That multi-model approach might be kept for the Xbox Two Scarlett update as well.

-Indeed, as we alluded to above, whispers from deep inside Microsoft suggest a "family of devices" is on the way.
+Indeed, whispers from deep inside Microsoft suggest a "family of devices" is on the way.
 Does that mean multiple Xboxes?
 Another rumour has also suggested multiple consoles are in the pipeline, a high-end one called "Anaconda" and an entry-level one called "Lockhart".